Graeme Dott: 2013/2014 season

 Dott's 2013/2014 season got off to a poor start, as he was whitewashed 0–5 by Jimmy Robertson in the last 64 of the season's first major ranking event, the 2013 Wuxi Classic.
 More disappointing results followed, including a 2–4 loss to Ratchayothin Yotharuck in the last 128 of the 2013 Indian Open, but he recovered to reach the semi-finals of the International Championship, where he lost 7–9 to eventual tournament winner Ding Junhui.
-He reached the last 16 of the 2013 UK Championship, but was beaten 2–6 by Mark Selby.
-He advanced to the quarter-finals of the World Open and reeled off four frames in a row to level his match against Shaun Murphy, but the Englishman fluked the final black in the decider to defeat him 5–4.
+Dott reached the last 16 of the 2013 UK Championship, but was beaten 2–6 by Mark Selby.

+Dott advanced to the quarter-finals of the World Open and reeled off four consecutive frames to level his match against Shaun Murphy, but was defeated 5–4 after Murphy fluked the final black in the deciding frame.
 At the China Open, Dott reached another quarter-final but lost 3–5 to world number one Neil Robertson.
-He missed out on playing in the World Championship for the first time since 1999 as he was knocked out by Kyren Wilson 7–10 in the final qualifying round.
+Dott missed out on playing in the World Championship for the first time since 1999 as he was knocked out by Kyren Wilson 7–10 in the final qualifying round.
 Dott ended the season outside the top 16 for the first time in six years, as world number 17.

 In July 2014, Dott started coaching snooker professionally to help encourage and influence the rising number of younger players within his native Scotland.

 2014/2015 season

 Dott's first quarter-final appearance of the season came at the Shanghai Masters after he defeated Yan Bingtao 5–2 and Shaun Murphy 5–3, but he lost 2–5 to Ding Junhui.
 He suffered a 1–6 first round loss to Craig Steadman at the International Championship, before whitewashing Robert Milkins 6–0 to face Neil Robertson in the fourth round of the 2014 UK Championship.
 He went 5–0 up, only for Robertson to level at 5–5, before Dott won the decider to reach the quarter-finals of the event for the first time since 2006.
 Dott said that he had reverted to the way he played in 2010, with a more carefree approach to the game which he felt had helped his good form in the tournament.
-In the quarter-finals, he once again let his lead slip but this time couldn't recover as Stuart Bingham came back from 1–4 down to defeat him 6–5.
-At the inaugural World Grand Prix, Dott came through a pair of deciding frames against John Higgins and Liang Wenbo, before losing 1–4 to Ronnie O'Sullivan in the quarter-finals.
+In the quarter-finals, he once again let his lead slip but this time was unable to recover as Stuart Bingham came back from 1–4 down to defeat him 6–5.
+At the inaugural World Grand Prix, Dott lost 1–4 to Ronnie O'Sullivan in the quarter-finals.